kisstopherr/Dynamic-Binds/README.md

 NOTE:

 - Customize the bind keys, `F4`, `F7`, `F1` to suit your preferences.
-- `Developer 1` shows the console output in the top left corner of your screen.
-(Optional)
 - `F1` will print your stats (K/D Ratio) in the console.
 (IT DOES NOT RESET AFTER PRE-GAME)

 ### Setup